opencit/opencit/README.md

 # ⛔️ DEPRECATED - Open Cloud Integrity Technology

+DEPRECATED.
+No new features or support will be provided.
+Please consider using Intel® Security Libraries for Data Center (Intel® SecL-DC).
+[Intel® SecL - DC libraries](https://01.org/intel-secl) will be the delivery mechanism for all future Intel Data Center security software components.

 **The Open CIT project provides:** A cloud management tool software development kit (SDK) source code and binaries